Engineering & Production Leader

 Far Cry 6 Far Cry 5 Watch Dogs: Legion Watch Dogs 2 Ghost Recon: Wildlands Assassin's Creed Syndicate The Crew Driver: San Francisco Driver Destruction Derby

-Currently open to conversations
+Open to conversations

 Let's talk

-Engineering Manager.
-Senior Producer.
-Technical Program Manager.
-Delivery Manager.
-Consultancy.
 Based in Newcastle, open to remote and hybrid across the UK and EU.